 Processing Simple Reclassification's:

 Cost Transfers: Cost Transfers are transactions that move a previously recorded expense which typically involves a PTA Account.
 When moving non-payroll transactions, the submitter (Department Grant Manager or Finance Center) needs to complete a Corrections, Journals and Cost Transfer eForm in OnBase which includes attaching a completed Cost Transfer (Excel Form).
 Cost Transfers do not include Simple Reclassification's.
 All Cost Transfers require adequate justifications which include answering the following questions on the forms:

 If the original transaction was incurred more than 90 days preceding the transfer request, the justification must also address:

-Cost Transfer Documentation: Cost Transfer Forms and Wage Transfer Forms require adequate documentation (examples include IRA OGA/GL Transaction Detail - Expenditures Reports, Labor Change Reports, Invoices, etc.) to support the transactions being moved.
+Cost Transfer Documentation: Cost Transfer Forms and Wage Transfer Forms require adequate documentation (examples include IRA OGA/GL Transaction Detail - Expenditures Reports, Labor Change Reports, Wage Transfer Reports, Invoices, etc.) to support the transactions being moved.
 These always need to be included as attachments when electronically submitting these forms for approval and processing.

 Timely Submissions of Cost Transfers: Each Cost Transfer should be completed within 90 days from when the transaction(s) originally posted (GL Transferred Date) to the account(s) that will be credited in the transfer.
 Cost Transfers and Wage Transfers over 90 days will only be approved under extenuating circumstances.
 Examples of Acceptable Extenuating Circumstances for Cost Transfers over 90 calendar days (note that all of these exceptions still require submission of the Cost Transfer Form and Wage Transfer Form):

 Please Note: Acceptable extenuating circumstances do not include Absences of the PI or Administrator, Lack of Staff, Inexperienced Staff, or Lateness of Reconciliations.